 Today, with the utmost solemnity, I would like to draw the urgent attention of the concerned authorities, especially the Ministry of telecommunication communication and the secretaries and district commissioners, to take this case of worsening mobile and internet service with all seriousness.
 Merely harping on digital technology will be utterly meaningless.
 One wonders why the government falls short in taking all such service providers to the task.
 No customer/public should be taken for a ride by the companies.
 Moreover, the customers usually “pre-paid” money only for the better service, not for the worse service.
 Once again, I humbly request the authorities concerned to pull up those who promise the moon but only to show us hell on earth.

-Shillong-based writer and researcher, Salil Gewali is best known for the research-based work ‘Great Minds On India’, which has earned worldwide appreciation.
-Translated into 12 languages, his book has been prefaced by Dr. Kamlesh Lulla, a Houston (USA) based NASA chief scientist.
+A Shillong-based writer and researcher, Salil Gewali is best known for his research-based work entitled ‘Great Minds on India’, that has earned worldwide appreciation.
+Translated into fifteen languages, his book has been edited by a former NASA scientist – Dr. AV Murali of Houston, USA.
+Gewali is also a member of the International Human Rights Commission, Zürich, Switzerland.